 As we learn more about the SARS-CoV-2 virus and the subsequent Long COVID condition, we are seeing that many are experiencing complications with the endocrine system as a part of what we know as Long COVID.
-While we are still learning the extent of potential endocrine damage, new research is showing that the virus has affected many of the different glands within the endocrine system, resulting in the manifestation of new conditions or worsening of symptoms in those with pre-existing endocrine conditions.
+While we are still learning the extent of potential endocrine damage, new research is showing that the virus has affected many of the different glands within the endocrine system, resulting in the manifestation of new conditions or the worsening of symptoms in those with pre-existing endocrine conditions.

 Increased New Cases of Diabetes Type I & II